apache/trafficserver/doc/developer-guide/api/functions/TSMgmtSourceGet.en.rst

    .. macro:: TS_MGMT_SOURCE_EXPLICIT

-      The value has been set in :file:`records.config`.
+      The value has been set in :file:`records.yaml`.
 Note this value is returned even if the variable was explicitly set to the default value.

    .. macro:: TS_MGMT_SOURCE_ENV